latived/gioconda/1_reviews/review_1/paper_1_2012_bernal_et_al.md

 Three stages: region segmentation, region description and region classification.

-The findings:
----

 First contribution: region segmentation stage, in which a image is decomposed in a minimum number of informative region parts.
 One of these contains a polyp in a complete way.
+    - Input image -> Image preprocessing -> Image segmentation -> [Region
+      Merging: Region information-based <--> Depth of valleys-based] --> Segmented image

 Second contribution: introduction of the Sector Accumulation--Depth of Valleys Accumulation (SA-DOVA).

+The findings:
+---

 How the findings were interpreted:
 ---